 Playstyle: Caster / Kiting

-How it works: You cast a storm spell that persists in an area.
-Bolts of lightning randomly hit monsters inside that area.
-You can layer multiple storms on top of a boss to deal massive damage over time.
+How it works: You cast a persistent storm.
+Lightning bolts randomly hit monsters inside the area.
+Layer multiple storms on a boss for massive damage over time.

 - + excellent for controlling large groups